Yanina-Kutovaya/RecSys-retail/docs/7_model_monitoring.rst

 - Info: any non-numeric information

 Current application monitors the number new customers and the number of recommendations made.
+All the recommendations made are stored in Yandex Object Storage for further analysis and monitoring of the quality of model performance.

 The list of monitored model metrics could be extended and the other metrics could be added, e.g:

 - distribution of input features